Bigger and faster isn't always better when it comes to cash recyclers

 When a bill is deposited to a recycler, its journey includes a pass through a reader module (to check for note authenticity), numerous changes of direction and a brief stop at escrow, before finally being deposited to the cassette.
 The device must be able to move a bill through the bill path to the intended denomination cassette without causing a jam or miscount.
 Frequent jams and miscounts slow the overall transaction speed.

 When researching a recycler, you should understand how note authentication works.
 Reader modules vary wildly on the number of unique banknote characteristics they measure and this has a direct impact on recycler speed and accuracy.
 Long bill paths take more time and increase stoppage and error rates.
 Ideally, the bill path will be short with the bill making a limited number of directional changes.
 While there are some positives to physical escrow, it brings unnecessary complexity to the bill path.
 And it doubles the risk of errors because the entire process is repeated before the note is finally deposited.

 Outbound speed is important when moving cash from the unit to the vault.
 In the United States, cash must be strapped to comply with the law.
 So a flow that supports strapping in 100-note increments is ideal.
 Notes piling up beyond 100 will overwhelm the teller, requiring a recount and adding a delay.

 It seems counterintuitive, but excessive speed in this situation can actually slow down processes.
 The ideal outbound speed delivers 100 notes and stops.
 The teller can grab and strap and by the time he is finished, another stack of notes is delivered and ready for strapping.

-Appropriate speed, high accuracy, low rejection rates, simplified virtual escrow and a short bill path are important factor to understand about any cash recycler model.
+Appropriate speed, high accuracy, low rejection rates, simplified virtual escrow and a short bill path are important factors to understand about any cash recycler model.
 The more you understand these features and how they impact your particular needs to more likely you are to make the right choice for your business.